Hour of the Gun: Plot

-Outnumbered but determined, Deputy Marshal of Tombstone Wyatt Earp, his older brother Virgil, who is the current City Marshal, his younger brother Morgan, a Tombstone special police officer, and ally Doc Holliday, who was made an officer and given a badge for the occasion, confront and get the best of the Ike Clanton gang in a violent shootout at the O.K.
+Outnumbered but determined, the deputy marshal of Tombstone, Wyatt Earp, his older brother Virgil, who is the current city marshal, his younger brother Morgan, a Tombstone special police officer, and ally Doc Holliday, who was made an officer and given a badge for the occasion, confront and get the best of the Ike Clanton gang in a violent shootout at the O.K.
 Corral in the Arizona town of Tombstone.

 Clanton, a rustler, conspires to have the Earps charged with murder and tried in a court of law.
-When they are cleared, Virgil runs for re-election as Tombstone City Marshal but is ambushed and maimed by some of Clanton's hired guns.
+When they are cleared, Virgil runs for re-election as Tombstone city marshal, but is ambushed and maimed by some of Clanton's hired guns.
 Morgan elects to run for the office in his brother's place, but he is assassinated on election day after winning.

 While seeing Virgil and his family off to California for their safety, Earp kills Frank Stillwell, foiling an attempted ambush orchestrated by Clanton.
 An appointment as a federal marshal then gives him the authority to pursue the others involved in the attacks on his brothers.
 Doc Holliday, a gambler who has been on the wrong side of the law himself more than once, assembles a posse to support the pursuit.
 The men locate Pete Spence, "Curly" Bill Brocius, and Andy Warshaw.
 In each case, Earp manipulates the circumstances to get his target to draw a weapon rather than simply surrendering, thus enabling Earp to kill them legally rather than make an arrest.
-Holliday calls Earp out on his tactics, but his strength gives out due to his tuberculosis and Earp transports him to a sanitarium in Colorado.
+Holliday calls Earp out on his tactics, but his strength gives out due to his tuberculosis, and Earp transports him to a sanitarium in Colorado.

 With Clanton weakened, wealthy interests in Tombstone step forward to end the dispute, buying off the men supporting Clanton, which leads him to hide out in Mexico.
-To entice Earp to remain in Tombstone, the city's leading citizens tell him they are seeking an appointment for him as Chief U.S. Marshal that could one day make him the Adjutant general for the territory.
-Earp declines to give his answer to the offer immediately but tells Holliday that he is going back to Tombstone to accept the job.
-Holliday does not believe him and knows Earp is really going to Mexico to track down Clanton with the cooperation of the Mexican federal authorities.
+To entice Earp to remain in Tombstone, the city's leading citizens tell him they are seeking an appointment for him as chief U.S. marshal that could one day make him the adjutant general for the territory.
+Earp declines to give his answer to the offer immediately, but tells Holliday that he is going back to Tombstone to accept the job.
+Holliday does not believe him, and knows Earp is really going to Mexico to track down Clanton with the cooperation of the Mexican federal authorities.
 Holliday again joins Earp on the mission, which ends with a final showdown in which Earp shoots Clanton dead in a fast-draw duel between the two.

-Earp returns to the Colorado sanitarium to visit the ailing Holliday and says goodbye to his friend, telling him this time he really is returning to Tombstone.
-As he leaves, though, Earp admits to a visiting Tombstone elder that he's leaving the Southwest altogether, intending never to be involved in law enforcement again.
-Holliday glances at the countryside as his friend rides away and then resumes his poker game with his sanitarium health aide.
+Earp returns to the Colorado sanitarium to visit the ailing Holliday and say goodbye to his friend, telling him this time he really is returning to Tombstone.
+As he leaves, though, Earp admits to a visiting Tombstone elder that he is leaving the Southwest altogether, intending never to be involved in law enforcement again.
+Holliday glances at the countryside as his friend rides away, and then resumes his poker game with his sanitarium health aide.